 Scubaspa ZEN Indonesia covers a range of itineraries where you can experience the finest of Indonesia both above and below the surface.
 Breathtaking scenery in combination with spectacular diving through volcanic reef hotspots will be the status quo on Scubaspa ZEN Indonesia voyages.

 Diving with Scubaspa ZEN Indonesia

 Diving with Scubaspa is a pleasurable, relaxed experience with all dive-related activity taking place on our diving Dhoni dive boat, which accompanies the main vessel.
 This ensures Scubaspa ZEN vessel stays dry and is undisturbed by noise and activity.
-21 m in length, the dive boat carries all the equipment, including air and state-of-the-art Nitrox membrane compressors.
-Purpose-built for comfort with ample seating, multiple entry points, and toilet and shower facilities, diving dhoni elevates your liveaboard diving holiday to true luxury.
+Twenty one meters in length, the dive boat carries all the equipment, including air and state-of-the-art Nitrox membrane compressors.
+Purpose-built for comfort with ample seating, multiple entry points, and toilet and shower facilities, our diving dhoni elevates your liveaboard diving holiday to true luxury.

 Divers will be required to hold an Advanced Open Water certification or equivalent as many sites require experience.
 They will be taken excellent care of by our knowledgeable multilingual dive masters/instructors and boat crew who will ensure divers truly enjoy all the magnificence of diving Indonesia.